prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 # Importing functions from another package

 Just because you can write functions it doesn't mean you always should.
-If a function from another package suits your needs, it makes more sense to use that instead of developing your own function for that.
+If a function from another package suits your needs, it makes more sense to use that instead of developing your own function.

 There are two steps to using functions from another package in your packaged functions.